RedisGears/RedisGears/docs/docs/Development.md

 });
 ```

 The next step is to create the webpack configuration file.
-On the project root directory, generate a file called `webpack.config.js` and add the following code:
+On the project root directory, create a file called `webpack.config.js` and add the following code:

 ```js
 const webpack = require('webpack');